 To help participants understand the roles that wild foods can play in recreational foraging, contributing to your everyday diet, self-reliance, and survival; to provide hands on experience with some of the most important shellfish, seavegetables, plants and processes that could be used in those situations; to provide the opportunity for participants to share and learn from each other regarding their cumulative experiences with wild foods; to promote a sustainable harvest mentality with a strong support of protecting and respecting green, coastal and wild places; to directly address the great mass of misinformation found in the popular literature and the internet; and to have fun, make friends, and connect with people who are interested in the same kinds of things.

 We want this to be a fun and educational outdoor experience and adventure.
 We expect everyone to be friendly, respectful, encouraging of others, and open minded.
 Leave bad attitudes at home.
-You are welcome to be a lone wolf or be as social as you feel comfortable – as long as you are respectful to others.
+You are welcome to be a lone wolf or be as social as you feel comfortable – as long as you are respectful to others and do your part to make the event successful.
 We will be together a lot of the time so take the opportunity to get to know people and make friends.